Gaza war protests at Columbia University: March 8, 2025: Detention of Mahmoud Khalil by ICE and threats by the Trump administration

 Repression of pro-Palestinian protesters intensified in 2025 during the second presidency of Donald Trump, when the Trump administration announced the revocation of $400 million in federal funding for the school despite renewed efforts by Columbia to crack down on student protests through a new disciplinary committee.
 These efforts included the expulsion of students previously involved with pro-Palestine protests, and the temporary suspension and/or revocation of degrees for students who had already graduated.
-On March 9, Immigration and Customs Enforcement detained SIPA alumnus Mahmoud Khalil, a leading pro-Palestinian negotiator and lawful permanent resident, following an online campaign by pro-Israel groups to have him deported.
-Mohsen Mahdawi, a second Palestinian member of the Columbia University community, was arrested for deportation soon after.
+On March 9, Immigration and Customs Enforcement detained SIPA alumnus Mahmoud Khalil, a leading pro-Palestinian negotiator and lawful permanent resident.
+This followed an online campaign by pro-Israel groups and Shai Davidai to have him deported.
+Mohsen Mahdawi, another Palestinian member of the Columbia University community, was arrested for deportation soon after.

 March 10, 2025: federal agents revoke permanent residency of Yunseo Chung, search her dorm and other Columbia residences

 Yunseo Chung, a Columbia University student and lawful permanent resident with a green card, was among a group of protesters arrested during the "Dr. Hussam Abu Safiya Liberated Zone" occupation of Milstein Center.
 Charges against Chung were dropped.
 On March 10, federal law enforcement told her lawyer that her permanent resident status was being revoked.
 Federal agents searched her dorm and her parents' home, but did not find her.
 Chung's lawyer filed a petition for a writ of habeas corpus in the District Court for the Southern District of New York, and the case was assigned to judge Naomi Reice Buchwald, who ruled that Chung could not be detained for the time being.